yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DiagnosticReport-intro.md

 1. **Identifier** - a Local Id should be provided, such that could be quoted if manually getting in touch to find out more

+2. **Effective date** - important date to provide details of the clinically relevant period, where relevant (eg based on when specimens taken - see FHIR guidance notes for further details)

-2. **Context** - this provides a link to the Encounter.
+3. **Context** - this provides a link to the Encounter.
 Whilst there will not always be an Encounter, it is important to populate if it is relevant - to help build the complete picture by linking together all activities surrounding the Encounter

-3. **Presented Form** - this allows for a textual report to be offered.
-Whilst not mandatory, this will almost always be relevant and important.
+4. **Presented Form** - this allows for a textual report to be offered.
+This must be provided whenever a written report "document" is present.

    - Within "presented form" it is mandatory to populate the Content Type, so that consumers can be aware and process accordingly.